FREQUENTLY ASKED QUESTIONS

 What if I need help with training in the future?

 The assistance dog training is guaranteed for the working life of the dog.
-This means ASA will be available for questions, concerns, issues, and refresher training (on ASA business days), for the entire life of your dog.
+This means ASA will be available for questions, concerns, issues, and refresher training (on ASA business days), for the entire working life of your dog.
 Refresher training is available at our Lakeland Florida location by appointment.

 Do you offer certifications?